malston/vcf-9x-in-box/README.md

 * **07/28/2025**
   * Initial Release

+## Deployment Workflow Guide

+**📖 NEW:** For a comprehensive understanding of how all the scripts work together, see **[DEPLOYMENT_WORKFLOW.md](DEPLOYMENT_WORKFLOW.md)**.

+This guide provides:
+- Complete workflow from configuration to VCF deployment
+- Step-by-step breakdown of each script and what it does
+- How each step depends on the previous step
+- File dependencies and data flow
+- Detailed explanations of what happens at each stage
+- Troubleshooting guidance

+**Perfect for:** Understanding the complete deployment process and how each piece fits together.

 ## Using the Makefile

 This project includes a comprehensive Makefile to simplify common tasks.
-No need to remember complex `uv` or Python commands!
+No need to remember complex `uv` or Python commands.

 ### Quick Reference